Lion Chambers

-The Lion Chambers is a building in the heart of Glasgow which began construction in 1904 and was completed in 1907.
+The Lion Chambers is a building in the city centre of Glasgow, Scotland which began construction in 1904 and was completed in 1907.
 It was designated as a Category A listed building in 1966.
-The building still stands today despite it recently being abandoned due to structural weakness.
-The building features stone work on the outside showing a lion's head, referencing the name – "Lion Chambers", as well as the upper bodies of some Judges of the court, since the building was intended to house a few lawyers' offices.
-It was made using a somewhat experimental method of construction called the Hennebique System which involves a reinforced concrete as its main building material.
-The Hennebique System has however gone out of favour in modern times.
+It still stands today despite it recently being abandoned due to structural weakness.
+The building features stonework on the exterior showing a lion's head referencing the name, as well as the upper bodies of some Judges of the court, since the building was intended to comprise mainly lawyers' offices.
+It was made using a somewhat experimental method of construction called the Hennebique System which involves a reinforced concrete as its main material; the technique has fallen out of favour in modern times.
 Whether or not the building will be demolished or receive funding to be refurbished remains to be seen.